[foobar id="11181"]

 Choose from our standard itinerary or customize the trek by adding or subtracting days.

 Travel independently to Bolzano.
-We will arrange a taxi to pick you up and transfer you to Völs.
+Ryder-Walker will arrange a taxi to pick you up and transfer you to Völs am Schlern (Völs).
 Overnight in a charming hotel nestled in the heart of this Southern Tyrolean village.

 Today you embark on a gentle warm up hike above Völs, as you make your way to Tuffalm and onto Hofer Alpl, a picturesque farmhouse turned restaurant.
 Enjoy views of the Sciliar before you loop back to Völs.

 Begin with a short taxi ride as today’s hike starts at Alpe di Siusi, the largest meadow, or alp, in the Alps!
 Views extend to the Austrian Alps to the north and to the region’s dominant peaks, Sassopiatto and Sassolungo, and today’s objective, the Sciliar.
 After a quick boost by chairlift, you ascend toward the summit of the Sciliar and lunch at the Rifugio Bolzano at 2745 m (9059 ft).
-Following lunch, you traverse to the Rifugio Alpe de Tires.
-Overnight in a mountain hut.
-No luggage access!
+Following lunch, traverse to your well appointed Rifugio for an authentic high-mountain overnight.
+No luggage access is available.

 Beginning with a traverse beneath the Denti di Terrarossi, while enjoying expansive views over the Alpe di Siusi as you head toward the Sassopiatto and Sassolungo.
 Your route travels directly between the two peaks to a high saddle with a dramatically situated cable car.
 Alternatively, you may hike beneath the Sassopiatto.
-Both routes descend to the Forcella Sassolungo for transport to the village of Selva in Gardena and a welcoming three-star inn.
+Both routes descend to the Forcella Sassolungo for transport to the village of Sëlva di Gardena (Sëlva) and a welcoming hotel.

 Ascending the lovely Val Lunga, a pristine glacial valley surrounded by towering limestone walls, you climb through larch and stone pine toward the Rifugio Puez.
 Following lunch at the hut, you traverse to the Fuorcla Ciampai before descending to the village of Corvara in the Alta Badia, a valley where the Ladin culture dominates.
 Overnight in a superior four-star inn.